yulioaj290/smart-shopify-product/readme.txt

 You can access to the Smart Shopify Product setting through the **S. Shopify Product** item menu in the Wordpress admin menu.

 #### Shopify Tag
-On this section you will configure the main params to connect the WordPress website to the Shopify store, through the Shopify API credentials and the number of the app.

 * **API url:** The url of Shopify API for your Shopify app.
 This look like: `https://apikey:password@my-shop.myshopify.com`.
 * **Shop url:** The url of your Shopify store.
 This look like: `my-shop.myshopify.com`.
 * **Access Token:** This is a long random string of your Shopify app.
 This is knew as the `API Key` too.